Mahdi-Hazrati/Fusion-Dashboard-Pro/README.md

 - Fully responsive design
 - RTL and Farsi support
-- Easy customization with React JS and Syncfusion components
+- Easy customization with React JS and MUI components
 - Pre-built components, widgets, and charts
 - Clean and modern design